Awards for Excellence in Learning, Teaching and Supervision Policy

 3. Appointment of Selection and Shortlisting Sub-Committee

 Annually, Leaning and Teaching Committee appoint a Selection and Shortlisting Sub-Committee to assess the nominations and select the winner(s) and shortlisted nominees for each of the awards.
 The Sub-Committee membership should consist of a minimum of four members, and display equity, especially regarding gender and campus representation.
-Further, where appropriate, representation from LOTE courses should be included on the sub-committee and the HDR Program Director should be consulted regarding nominations for HDR supervision.
+Further, where appropriate, representation from LOTE courses should be included on the sub-committee.

 4. Award Selection and Shortlisting